slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"No matter what you do or make in life, it will be forgotten.
 And then people will just make it again and pretend that what you did never happened."
 -- John Hodgman*

-> *"The future belongs to people who are good at creating things, not people who are good at dividing them up."
--- Naval Ravikant*

 > *"Every expert has a past.
 Every creator has a future."
 -- rapahelz@x*